noisiver/mod-learnspells/README.md

 # Learn Spells
 This is a module for [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk).

+This module has been ported to LUA, used by installing the [Eluna](https://github.com/azerothcore/mod-eluna) module, and will not receive any new features.

+The LUA script can be found at [LearnSpells](https://github.com/tkn963/lua-learnspells).

 # Features
 The module will give players new spells when leveling up or when entering the world.